2024-2025 University Catalog

 Program Directors

-Tonya Buchanan, PhD, experimental psychology
+Tonya Buchanan, PhD, psychological sciences

 Heath Marrs, EdD, school psychology